Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/README.md

 When a boss gets four stacks of "Aetherically Charged", they become "Woken", which does the following:

-* When defeated, a woken boss will leave behind a light puddle that will give a player the "Beyond Limits" buff.
-This buff is **required** to clear the transition to Ultima Weapon.
 * Certain attacks are changed or modified when the boss is woken.
+* When defeated, a woken boss will leave behind a light puddle that will give a player a "Beyond Limits" buff when stepped on.
+* When a player with "Beyond Limits" uses an LB3, the buff will be consumed and the LB gauge refilled to LB3.
+* A caster, a healer, and a melee **must** have this buff to clear the transition to Ultima Weapon.